JeromeRGero/kokoro-cli/SETUP.md

 3. Download `kokoro-tts.py` from this repository
 4. Place it somewhere convenient (e.g., `C:\Users\YourName\kokoro-tts.py`)
 5. Run with: `python kokoro-tts.py [options]`

-**Windows Note**: Audio will auto-play using your default audio player.
-Files are saved to `kokoro-audio/` in your current directory.

 ## File Locations